What is the CONCAT Function in Excel?

 Let’s assume you downloaded data about your suppliers in the following manner:

 However, you need the entire name in one cell and in order of First name, Last name.
-In this scenario, CONCAT function can be used.
+In this scenario, the CONCAT function can be used.

 As we need the first name and then the last name, we would instruct the function to combine the strings in that manner.
 As discussed above, the formula to be used would be CONCAT(C5,” “,B5).